opengeospatial/e-learning/source/fundamental-concepts/text/basic.rst

 - ftp://ftp.funet.fi/pub/standards/RFC/rfc959.txt
 - Mailto: bermud@me.com

 The first identifies and provides access to the OGC website.
-The second identifies and provides access to a text-only document and the third one identifies and provides access to an email address
+The second identifies and provides access to a text-only document and the third one identifies and provides access to an email address.

 Encodings